nlsynth/iroha/README.md

 ## What's this?

-Iroha is a text representation of a network off state machines and tools to process it.
+Iroha is a text representation of a network of state machines and tools to process it.
 The representation uses S-expression to describe a network of state machines.
 It looks like as follows:

     (MODULE ...